Services

 let’s take a look at a more involved service that connects reactors with

-the outside world of events, namely, the Clock
+the outside world of events, namely, the Clock service.

-service is capable of producing time-driven events,
+The Clock service is capable of producing time-driven events,

 for example, timeouts, countdowns or periodic counting.